nextstrain/nextclade/README.md

 # Tree-Builder-Prototype
 This is a simple python prototype for a adding a local tree builder into nextclade, currently only using nucleotide values.

+Run `pip install -e .` in this folder to install.

 Run nextclade on data sets (with reference tree, sequences to append to tree and reference sequence) using the command
 ```
 nextclade run --input-dataset data/ --output-all=output data/sequences.fasta